 Elephant Trails is more than an exhibit; it is also an extensive conservation program built on decades of science.
 The Smithsonian’s National Zoo’s rich history of caring for and studying Asian elephants spans more than a century.

 Scientists at the Zoo and Smithsonian Conservation Biology Institute are working to create a comprehensive view of Asian elephant biology, behavior, reproduction, genetics, migration, elephant endotheliotropic virus (EEHV) and the challenges surrounding human-elephant conflict.
 Elephant Trails — where visitors can experience the sights, sounds and smells of the multi-generational herd — is the cornerstone of the campaign to save this endangered species from extinction.
 Online visitors can catch a glimpse of the Smithsonian's National Zoo's elephants on the Elephant Cam.

-While seven elephants (six females and one male) currently live on Elephant Trails, the exhibit is large enough to house between eight and 10 adult elephants and their young.
+While five elephants (four females and one male) currently live on Elephant Trails, the exhibit is large enough to house between eight and 10 adult elephants and their young.
 Although the elephants don't need to travel at the Zoo, Elephant Trails give them ample space to move around.
 Within the Elephant Community Center and the surrounding outdoor yards, the elephants have their choice of four pools for bathing, swimming and playing in the warmer months.